Julia316/learngit/readme.txt

 this is changes on dev branch

-creating a new branch is quick and simple
+creating a new branch is quick and simple do some changes